rguske/blog/content/posts/deploying-tanzu-packages-using-tanzu-mission-control-catalog.md

 draft: false
 featuredImage: /img/tmc_catalog_202201_cover.png
 description: "This post introduces the Tanzu Mission Control Catalog feature and provides a closer look on the provided simplicity to extend your Kubernetes Clusters with the automated installation of Tanzu Packages through the catalog."
-categories: ["VMware", "Tanzu", "Management", "Kubernetes"]
+categories: ["Platforms", "Tools", "Automation"]
 tags:
-- January2022
-- Tanzu
+- VMware
-- TanzuPackages
+- Extensibility
-- TanzuStandard
+- LifecycleManagement
-- TMC
+- SaaS
 - Kubernetes
 ---